LangChain Chat Message Memory

 "Hello, Laxmi Kant!
 It's great to meet you.
 KGP Talkie sounds like a dynamic platform, and I'm curious to learn more about your role there.
 Could you share a bit about your work or what KGP Talkie specializes in?
 Whether it's podcasts, audio content, or something else, I'd love to hear about it! 😊"

-The model received the introduction and replied.
-Now ask it to recall:
+The model received the introduction and replied warmly.
+It clearly knows the name right now.
+So, let's ask it to recall:

 PYTHON